 If you’re still feeling like a rental property idea is a good idea, take your considerations to the next level before committing.
 Here’s more to think about:

-When dealing with income from selling or renting your home, you’ll have to consider the tax advantages and disadvantages.
+When dealing with income from selling or renting your home, consider the tax advantages and disadvantages.
 Keeping up with the details can be tricky for first-timers, so it wouldn’t be a waste of time to consult with a real estate tax professional, especially if you’re renting your home.
 These are some issues to keep an eye on:

 There’s a lot to know about taxes and your rental property or home sale.
 Read Important Tax Matters for Military Families When Selling or Renting a Home for an in-depth overview.

 Deciding whether to sell or become a landlord isn't always an easy decision.
 However, sometimes the hard facts just point you in the right direction.
-As long as you consider the major pros and cons of each choice, you’ll go into the decision making process educated with less room for trouble to sneak in later.
+As long as you consider the major pros and cons of each choice, you’ll go into the decision-making process educated with less room for trouble to sneak in later.

 For even more information, grab our free guide below, PCS Ahead: Should I Sell or Rent My Home?